 I was responsible for designing and overseeing implementation of our analytics suite, as well as for developing a design practice for the company.
 Analytics were implemented in Mixpanel, and were used to track all actions within the application (iOS, Android, and web), which we used to iterate on designs.
 On top of analytics data, I also ran in-person usability studies to gather qualitative feedback about proposed designs and features.

 Alongside our design practice, I was also involved in strategic and marketing initiatives, including in-person focus groups, survey design, and email marketing.
 We held several focus groups to explore different problem spaces and discover which audience had the most acute problems, settling on young professionals.

-In our role with Nextt, we provided UX Lead and Mobile Web Development services, which on top of writing all of the web code that eventually became the Android app (via PhoneGap), we also took over wireframing and prototyping and implemented a usability practice including focus groups, usability studies, weekly surveys, and analytics suites.
+In my role with Nextt, I provided UX Lead and Mobile Web Development services, which on top of writing all of the web code that eventually became the Android app (via PhoneGap), I also took over wireframing and prototyping and implemented a usability practice including focus groups, usability studies, weekly surveys, and analytics suites.

 Nextt had a part-time graphic designer to add a lot of the finesse and final touches to the designs, but the majority of app layout and user flow was my doing.
 I made the final call on visual design decisions before they were presented to the C-suite, working closely with the graphic designer.